utzcoz/utzcoz.github.io/_posts/2020-05-06-Analyze-AOSP-input-architecture.markdown

 After calling `Session.addToDisplay`, it will opened `InputChannel` to create `ViewRootImpl.WindowInputEventReceiver`, that is an implementation of `InputEventReceiver`.
 Its initialization method will use `JNI` to create `NativeInputEventReceiver` in `android_view_InputEventReceiver.cpp` to consume the data from `socketpair`.
 The `NativeInputEventReceiver::consumeEvents` will call `InputEventReceiver.dispatchInputEvent` to dispatch input event to java part, and it will call `onInputEvent` to process input event.
 The `WindowInputEventReceiver.onInputEvent` will dispatch input event to application.
 Before we analyze the following dispatching, we will analyze the `FINISHED` callback.

-If the java part consumes the input event, and it will set the input event to be `FINISHED`. `WindowState.openInputChannel` registes receiver fd with `InputWindowHandle` to `InputDispatcher`.
+If the java part consumes the input event, and it will set the input event to be `FINISHED`. `WindowState.openInputChannel` registers receiver fd with `InputWindowHandle` to `InputDispatcher`.
 The `InputDispatcher` use looper to listen the receiver fd, and read data from socket after receiving notifying to send to java part.

 `WindowState.openInputChannel`
 ->`InputManagerService.registerInputChannel`